Fellowships, Grants, and Awards

 - IASP Early Career Research Grants Program

-Multiple grants of US$20,000 each support researchers who are in the early career stage of pain investigations.
+Multiple grants of US$20,000 each support researchers who are in the early career stage (within 6 years of highest degree) of pain investigations.

-- Siriraj International Fellowship Training in Clinical Pain Management
+- Siriraj International Fellowship in Clinical Pain Management

-IASP and the World Federation of Societies of Anesthesiologists offer a joint one-year fellowship at Mahidol University, Bangkok, from August 1, 2019 to July 30, 2020, to an outstanding clinical trainee interested in practical pain management training for application in resource-limited countries.
+IASP and the World Federation of Societies of Anesthesiologists offer a joint one-year fellowship at Mahidol University, Bangkok, to an outstanding clinical trainee interested in practical pain management training for application in resource-limited countries.
 Features personal mentoring, case study lessons, and other learning techniques.

 - IASP Developing Countries Project: Initiative for Improving Pain Education